godliver/godliver.github.io/_pages/cv.md

 ## Personal interests
-* Farming - I love plants and animals
+* I love farming and I do it on small scale.
-* Nature walks, Hiking
+* Nature and Hiking